 It’s not hard to find metaphors for mental illness in the horror genre.
-You can examine The Shining‘s ghosts as a projection of Jack’s alcoholism, and that being the driving force of his violent tendencies.
-Or last years Hereditary, as it explores Annie’s intense family history of bipolar disorder and severe depression.
-Even as far back as 1920’s The Cabinet of Dr. Caligari, where a twist is presented of mental delusions, instead of actual horrors.
+You can examine The Shining‘s ghosts as a projection of Jack’s alcoholism, which is the driving force of his violent tendencies.
+Or last year’s Hereditary, as it explores Annie’s intense family history of bipolar disorder and severe depression.
+Even as far back as The Cabinet of Dr. Caligari (1920), where a twist is presented of mental delusions, instead of actual horrors.

 I can’t say enough great things about this film.
-From a more metaphorical sense of its plot, to the beautiful cinematography — it’s just a perfect film.
-Currently, Daniel Isn’t Real does not have a wide release set, but I will of course be spreading its praises once again when it does.
-In the meantime, take a look at IMDB’s sit down with Patrick Schwarzenegger and director Adam Egypt Mortimer.
+From a more metaphorical sense of its plot to the beautiful cinematography — it’s just a perfect film.
+Currently, Daniel Isn’t Real is available for streaming on Prime Video.

 okay, this one looks so good.
 I hope it gets released soon!